react-boilerplate/react-boilerplate/docs/js/redux-saga.md

 *[Source](https://stackoverflow.com/questions/34570758/why-do-we-need-middleware-for-async-flow-in-redux/34623840#34623840)*

+To learn more about this amazing way to handle concurrent flows, start with the [official documentation](https://github.com/yelouafi/redux-saga) and explore some examples! (read [this comparison](https://stackoverflow.com/questions/34930735/pros-cons-of-using-redux-saga-with-es6-generators-vs-redux-thunk-with-es7-async/34933395) if you're used to `redux-thunk`)

 ## Usage

-Start off with the [official documentation](https://github.com/yelouafi/redux-saga), read [this comparison](https://stackoverflow.com/questions/34930735/pros-cons-of-using-redux-saga-with-es6-generators-vs-redux-thunk-with-es7-async/34933395) if you're used to `redux-thunk` and explore some examples!
+To generate a new saga, use the `$ npm run generate` command.
+This will create a new file in the `app/sagas` folder, in which you can write your saga.

 ## Removing `redux-saga`